tvrlexe/Machine-Learning-00/VoyageAI/README.md

 Gets country-regions trend scores for 11 activity types using SerpAPI(Google Trend)

-Get country-regions average rating of 15 activities using SerpAPI(Google Map)

 Processes everything into a clean dataset (scoring_dataset.csv)

 ⚙️ How It Works